Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations: Introduction

-The existence of fronts for reaction-diffusion equations with degenerate diffusion was first studied for very specific forms of the nonlinear diffusion function (for an abridged list of references see \cite{Aron85,ARR81,New80,New83}), particularly in the case of a ``porous medium'' type of diffusion function.
+The existence of fronts for reaction-diffu\-sion equations with degenerate diffusion was first studied for very specific forms of the nonlinear diffusion function (for an abridged list of references see \cite{Aron85,ARR81,New80,New83}), particularly in the case of a ``porous medium'' type of diffusion function.
 In the case of generic degenerate diffusion functions satisfying hypotheses \eqref{hypD}, Sanchez-Gardu\~no and Maini proved the existence of traveling fronts for kinetics of Fisher-KPP (also known as monostable) type \cite{SaMa94a,SaMa95} and of Nagumo (bistable) type \cite{SaMa97}.
 The authors apply a dynamical systems approach to establish the existence of heteroclinic connections.
 In the Fisher-KPP model with degenerate diffusion, for example, the degeneracy is responsible for the emergence of sharp traveling solutions for a particular value of the speed and a whole family of smooth traveling fronts for any larger speed (for details, see \cite{SaMa95}).
 These orbits connect the only two equilibrium points of the Fisher-KPP reaction (namely, $u = 0$ and $u = 1$).
-In the Nagumo case, the dynamics is much richer, mainly due to the presence of a third (unstable) equilibrium point $u = \alpha$.
+In the Nagumo case, the dynamics is much richer, due to both the degeneracy of the diffusion and the presence of a third (unstable) equilibrium point $u = \alpha$.
 This leads to a wider range of possible homoclinic and heteroclinic connections compared to those of the Fisher-KPP case.
-The authors in \cite{SaMa97} prove the existence of a unique positive wave speed, $c_* > 0$, associated to fronts of sharp type.
+The authors in \cite{SaMa97} prove the existence of a unique positive wave speed, $c_* \in (0, \bbc(\alpha))$, where $\bbc(\alpha) := 2 \sqrt{D(\alpha)f'(\alpha)}$, associated to fronts of sharp type.
 Depending on conditions relating $D$ with $f$, there exists a continuum of monotone fronts, pulses and oscillatory waves.
-The present stability analysis considers only \emph{monotone and smooth} (non-sharp) traveling fronts which can be classified into three types (see Theorem 1 in \cite{SaMa97} or Proposition \ref{propstructure} below): \begin{itemize} \item[(i)] \emph{stationary diffusion-degenerate fronts} (case \textbf{[sN]}): if $\int_0^1 D(u) f(u) \, du = 0$ then there exists a unique stationary monotone increasing front (with speed $c = 0$) connecting $u = 0$ with $u = 1$ (the two stable equilibria of the reaction), and a unique stationary, monotone decreasing front connecting $u = 1$ with $u = 0$; \item[(ii)] \emph{diffusion-degenerate traveling fronts} (case \textbf{[Nd]}): for each speed value above a threshold speed, $c \geq \bbc(\alpha) > c_*$ (see \eqref{defcstar} below), there exists a diffusion-degenerate, monotone increasing front connecting $u = 0$ with $u = \alpha$, traveling with speed $c$; and, \item[(iii)] \emph{non-degenerate traveling fronts} (case \textbf{[Nn]}): for each value $c > \bbc(\alpha)$ there exists a non-degenerate, monotone decreasing front connecting $u = 1$ with $u = \alpha$, traveling with speed $c$. \end{itemize}
+We are interested in \emph{monotone and smooth} (non-sharp) traveling fronts which can be classified into three types (see Theorem 1 in \cite{SaMa97} or Proposition \ref{propstructure} below): \begin{itemize} \item[(I)] \emph{diffusion-degenerate traveling fronts}: for each speed value above a threshold speed, $c > \bbc(\alpha) > 0$, there exists a diffusion-degenerate, monotone increasing front connecting $u = 0$ with $u = \alpha$, traveling with that speed $c$; \item[(II)] \emph{non-degenerate traveling fronts}: for each value $c > \bbc(\alpha)$ there exists a non-degenerate, monotone decreasing front connecting $u = 1$ with $u = \alpha$; and, \item[(III)] \emph{stationary diffusion-degenerate fronts}: if $\int_0^1 D(u) f(u) \, du = 0$ then there exists a unique stationary monotone increasing front (with speed $c = 0$) connecting $u = 0$ with $u = 1$ (the two stable equilibria of the reaction), and a unique stationary, monotone decreasing front connecting $u = 1$ with $u = 0$. \end{itemize}